maxhartmann1/def-accessible-space/README.md

 - xC (Expected completion): The expected probability that a pass is completed.
 Measures the risk of a pass.
 - DAS (Dangerous accessible space) and AS (Accessible space): The (dangerous) area on the pitch that a team controls.
 DAS represents the value or danger of a situation based on the amount of dangerous space that is accessible to the attacking team.
 - DAS Gained: The increase in DAS through a pass.
 Measures the reward and strategic impact of a pass by evaluating whether the pass opens up new dangerous passing opportunities or not.
+- AS Gained: The increase in AS (Accessible space) through a pass.
+Measures the degree to which the pass opens up safe passing opportunities.

 To obtain these metrics, you only need to pass your dataframes and the schema of your data as follows: